sakruthiavirineni/CMPE275_LAB/README.md

 # CMPE275_LAB2
 This repo contains all the code for research lab 2 for CMPE-275.

-# Contributors
+## Contributors:

-1.Ravi Shanker Thadishetti
+1) Ravi Shanker Thadishetti

-2.Rajashekar Reddy Kommula
+2) Rajashekar Reddy Kommula

-3.Sakruthi Avirineni
+3) Sakruthi Avirineni

 ## Execution Steps: